The Arctic Documentary Project

-Professional photographer Daniel Cox of Natural Exposures is working with Polar Bears International (PBI) to document and archive still and video footage of these changes, which have a global impact.
-The project will help preserve this arctic record for future generations and bring about awareness of the extraordinary changes taking place in the North.
+Professional photographer Daniel Cox of Natural Exposures, a member of Polar Bears International's Advisory Council, is working with us to document and archive still and video footage of these changes, which have a global impact.
+The project will help preserve this Arctic record for future generations and bring about awareness of the extraordinary changes taking place in the North.

 The project includes both present-day footage and that collected decades ago by PBI founder Dan Guravich.
 All materials are available to our Arctic Ambassador Centers and other educational outlets worldwide, free of charge.
 This is a massive undertaking, but one we feel is vital in educating others.

 Interested in supporting this project?
 You can make an online contribution by visiting our donate page and entering “ADP” in the honor field, or make checks payable to Polar Bears International/ADP and mail them to: